Setup an Automated Build using Jenkins and Artifactory

 Let’s run the job!

-In Jenkins Hello World dashboard, click on main branch, then click on Build Now.
+In Jenkins Hello World dashboard, click on master branch, then click on Build Now.

 Note